Sea Salt vs. Table Salt: Which is Better for You?

 Produced in salt mines, traditional table salt is more processed than sea salt.
 This means it’s mostly devoid of natural minerals, which might be where a lot of table salt’s bad press comes from.
 It’s worth noting, however, that since the 1920s, producers have added iodine to processed salt.
 It’s an important mineral for keeping your thyroid happy.
-(Check out our roundup of heart-healthy foods that lower cholesterol.)
+(Here are the telltale signs of iodine deficiency.)

 Here’s the Bottom Line

 When it comes to salt intake, your best bet is moderation.
 No one type of salt is better for you, so you can’t go wrong by lowering your intake.